Carlos-Pach/BLE_WeatherMonitor/README.md

 # BME280

-Custom driver code for the BME280 weathor sensor is found in Core/Src/BME280.c and Core/Inc/BME280.h
+Custom driver code for the BME280 weather sensor is found in Core/Src/BME280.c and Core/Inc/BME280.h

 Communication protocol being used to retrieve data is I2C.
+Pinout table is located below.

 # SSD1306